hegetim/gd-collection/README.md

 ---------------------

 The collection contains graphs in [GEG]() (GEG Encodes Graphs) and GraphViz dot file formats.
-Note that while widely used, the dot format extensions for edge geometries (as defined in Appendix F of their [User's Manual](https://graphviz.org/pdf/dotguide.pdf)) is rather niche and may not be supported by most software.
+Note that while widely used, the dot format extension for edge geometries (as defined in Appendix F of their [User's Manual](https://graphviz.org/pdf/dotguide.pdf)) is rather niche and may not be supported by most software.
 We recommend using the GEG versions.